gambit/python/README.md

 This module is an interface to Python for Gambit Scheme.
 It wraps and exposes the low-level CPython C API using the Gambit Scheme C FFI managing the CPython GIL and reference counting.
 It implements a Foreign Procedure Call mechanism which bridges the Gambit and CPython threading models.
+It also offers a convenient syntactic interface to write Python expressions in Scheme.
 This module allows the use of packages from the Python Package Index's (PyPI) repository of almost 400,000 packages.

 For more details, see the preprint for our Scheme Workshop 2022 article here: [A Foreign Function Interface between Gambit Scheme and